Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mapping-types.md

 # Sequences and mapping types

-An understanding of data handling in Python begins with an understanding of *sequences* and *mapping types*.
+Data handling in Python begins with an understanding of *sequences* and *mapping types*.
 Sequences hold ordered sets of data.
 Think of an array holding an ordered set of integers or a string holding an ordered set of characters.
 Each item in the array or string occupies a specific position, and each has a specific zero-based index.
 Mapping types store unordered sets of data.
 The most common example of a mapping type is the dictionary, which holds key-value pairs.
 You retrieve a value from a dictionary by specifying a key instead of an index.

 ## Sequences